davidmeredith/devsGuidebook/devGuidebook.md

 - Keep synchronised critical sections as small as possible:
      - Amdahl’s law: "The overall performance improvement gained by optimising (i.e. parallelising) a single p art of a system is limited by the fraction of time that the improved part is actually used," or more simply: even a small amount of synchronization *_significantly*_ affects performance.
      - Here are some examples of Amdahl's law:
-         - If 95% of the time spent by your code is parallel, throwing more processors at the problem doesn’t improve speedup beyond ~256 processors.
+         - If 95% of the time spent by your code is parallel, throwing more processors at the problem does not improve speed up beyond ~256 processors.
-         - If the amount of time spent by your code is <50% parallel, adding more processors won't speedup your code at all.
+         - If the amount of time spent by your code is <50% parallel, adding more processors won't speed up your code at all.
-         - If the amount of time spent by your code is ~95% parallel, the maximum speedup is only 20 times and this takes 2048 processors.
+         - If the amount of time spent by your code is ~95% parallel, the maximum speed up is only 20 times and this takes 2048 processors.

 ![](attachments/Pasted%20image%2020240611095042.png)